LekoArts/gatsby-source-behance/README.md

 ## GraphQL Queries

-Get all projects of the user:
+To see all possible queries please use the GraphiQL editor which is available under ``http://localhost:8000/___graphql``

 ```graphql
 {